-- Policy TM-1.4Unpaved roadways.
+- Policy TM-1.4 Unpaved roadways.
 The County does not accept new unpaved roads into the County Maintained Road System, and we require all-weather treatment for all new unpaved roads. - Policy TM-1.6 Paved roads.
 For any new development for which paved roads are required, we require the developer to construct the roads and we require the establishment of a special funding and financing mechanism to pay for roadway operation, maintenance, and set-aside reserves. - Policy TM-1.8 Emergency access.
 When considering new roadway improvement proposals for the CIP or RTP, we consider the provision of adequate emergency access routes along with capacity expansion in unincorporated areas.
-Among access route improvements, we prioritize those that contribute some funding through a local area funding and financing mechanism. - Policy TM-2.2 Roadway improvements.
-We require roadway improvements that reinforce the character of the area, such as curbs and gutters, sidewalks, landscaping, street lighting, and pedestrian and bicycle facilities.
-We require fewer improvements in rural areas and more improvements in urbanized areas, consistent with the Development Code.
-Additional standards may be required in municipal spheres of influence.
+Among access route improvements, we prioritize those that contribute some funding through a local area funding and financing mechanism.

-&lt;sup>4 Governor's Office of Planning and Research (OPR).
+Governor's Office of Planning and Research (OPR).
 2018, December.
-Technical Advisory on Evaluating Transportation Impacts in CEQA. http://opr.ca.gov/docs/20190122-743\Technical\Advisory.pdf.
+Technical Advisory on Evaluating Transportation Impacts in CEQA. http://opr.ca.gov/docs/20190122-743_Technical_Advisory.pdf.